lightsail-network/lumensigner/docs/usb_relay.md

 del ssh
 ```

-You're now good to go with a SeedSigner that is back to being fully air-gapped!
+You're now good to go with a LumenSigner that is back to being fully air-gapped!